 Since we are on the topic of KitchenAid motors, we need to quickly discuss this KitchenAid AC vs DC motor conundrum.
 I bet more than a few of us have scratched our heads over this.

 A quick forewarning, this might get a bit “sciencey” but bear with me here, I promise it will be worth it!

-Depending on your model, your mixer might use an AC (alternating current) or DC (direct current) motor.
+Depending on your model, your mixer might use an AC (alternating current) or KitchenAid DC motor (direct current).
 As you will remember from science class, AC current changes directions continuously as it flows, supplying a varied rate of current.
 Whereas a DC motor, on the other hand, will supply a steady and continuous flow.

 Why does this matter?
 Because the torque of a motor is directly proportional to the current.
 Torque is the measurement of rotational force and the more torque a stand mixer produces, the more powerful the mixing motion will be.
 In short, this means a mixer that can produce more torque will be able to handle thicker batters and larger quantities with ease.